HyVoid/Real-Estate-Valuation-all-in-one-calculator/README.md

 This project is licensed under the **Apache License 2.0**.

-You are free to use, modify, and distribute this work in accordance with the terms of the Apache License 2.0.
-The license is intended to encourage reuse while preserving proper attribution and maintaining transparency for future improvements.
+You are free to use, modify, and distribute this project under the terms of the Apache License 2.0.
 See the `LICENSE` file included in this repository for the complete license text.